 For even more easy family recipes, be sure to check out my cookbook, The Meatless Monday Family Cookbook!

-For the Vegan Bolognese
+Chickpea Walnut Vegan Bolognese

-- 1 sweet onion diced
+- 1 yellow onion diced

-- 2 garlic cloves minced
+- 2 cloves garlic minced

 - 2 tablespoons tomato paste